Explanation of Course Numbers

 MAE 3187.
 Heat Transfer.
 3 Credits.

 Steady- and unsteady-state heat conduction problems.
 Analytical and numerical solution methods.
 Convective heat transfer, boundary-layer approach, analogy between heat and momentum transfer.
 Thermal radiation; fundamental concepts and laws.
 Heat-exchanger design.
-Prerequisite: MAE 3126, MAE 2131.
+Prerequisites: MAE 2131 and MAE 3126.
+(Spring, Every year)

 MAE 3191.
 Mechanical Design of Machine Elements.
 3 Credits.